The Millennial Influence on Retail - Food

 Many concepts work with this hyper-local focus in their entirety.
 Sometimes customers don’t want to eat at a chain that looks like every other location across the country.
 The operators don’t have to necessarily be one-off mom and pops, but the concept embodies something that speaks to where they are, geographically.
 Expanding food concepts like Mellow Mushroom and First Watch are great examples of this within our own portfolio.

-group of people eating at a large gathering tableTwenty years ago “themed” restaurants were expanding at a rapid rate.
+Group of people eating at a large gathering tableTwenty years ago “themed” restaurants were expanding at a rapid rate.
 They had a spectacle about them that drew in a lot of customers for a certain time period.
 However, the food quality was lacking, and the novelty of the environment wasn’t enough to sustain their success in the long term.
 If you can’t get the food right then you won’t keep the customer.

 This has led to extremely popular and sustainable chef-driven restaurant concepts.
 These work because a culture of foodies was spawned by various TV shows that demonstrate the knowledge and intrigue of what goes into food.
 Before this no one wanted to see behind the silver doors into the kitchen.
 Now, everyone wants to see the chef, the process, and the experience.
 Channels like the Food Network and shows like No Reservations were integral in introducing this to the Millennial generation in their formative years.
 Food isn’t just about trying flavors; it’s about experiencing a culture as well as sharing it.
 A good example of this is Milkcraft, whose entire build-out seems to be a picture waiting to be taken.